rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

    :param str campaign_id: The ID of the new campaign.

+.. py:function:: config-save()

+   This signal is emitted when the client configuration is written to disk.
+This saves all of the settings used within the GUI so they can be restored at a later point in time.

 .. py:function:: exit()

    This signal is emitted when the client is exiting.
 Subscribers can use it as